 Dominic Forbes Does Two Shows For Us The Timesweep Show And The Brit Rock Show Keep a Look Out On Our Scedule For His Great Shows

 I started as we all did in hospital radio, playing weird stuff like country music and Frank Sinatra ?? never knew anything about them at the time, but managed to wing it with the help of sleeve notes on the album covers.
 Then well still doing radio became a mobile dj did that for almost 25 years loved it.
 Then got my big break breakfast on a big proper FM radio station (did over sleep 1 day and got demoted to drive time, walked out the office with a massive smile on my face I am, not a morning person.
-Now I am on a DAB station in Birmingham Gorgeous FM a few days a week, As well as my weekly shows Vinyl Days and the Love zone that can be heard on FM AM DAB and Internet radio worldwide I run a web hosting company like to be busy.
+As well as my weekly shows Vinyl Days and the Love zone that can be heard on FM AM DAB and Internet radio worldwide I run a web hosting company like to be busy.

 Like many radio presenters of a 'certain age', I caught the radio ‘bug’ when I listened to the British ‘pirate’ sations in the 1960s on my transistor radio.
 The jingles were my favourite part and ‘Big L’ had the best ones (and I’m now proud to say that I have some personalized versions on my show!).
 In the seventies, I started broadcasting on a hospital radio station in Surrey and one of my shows won a national competition for best hospital radio programme.
 Noel Edmonds was one of the judges!
 In 1976, I became a Butlin's redcoat entertainer presenting music and chat from their Radio Butlin studios at Clacton in Essex.
 Great fun, but very hard work.
 In the 1990's, I did the weekday morning show on Eclipse FM which broadcast on cable and FM.
 One of our directors was the legendary Dave Cash.
 A couple of years ago, I did a spell on the weekday afternoon show of a commercial station at the seaside in East Sussex.
 My most embarrassing moments in radio were interviewing Bo Didley who insisted I call him ‘Mr. Didley’, and when I interviewed the comedian Richard Digance and I got a nose-bleed halfway through!